SugarcaneMC/Sugarcane/README.md

 # We use patches from the following projects
 * [Paper](https://github.com/PaperMC/Paper)
 * [Tuinity](https://github.com/Tuinity/Tuinity)
+* [Purpur](https://github.com/pl3xgaming/Purpur) - Its patches are used in a separate branch.
 * NOTE: We also borrow some patches from <a href="https://github.com/YatopiaMC/Yatopia">Yatopia</a>.

 # ❗ Reminder